Effective source for second-order self-force calculations: quasicircular orbits in Schwarzschild spacetime: BLS operators without gauge damping, E⁰ ijℓm and E¹ ijℓm

-When testing that the punctures satisfy the correct field equations in Sec.~\ref{sec:validation}, we make use of the non-gauge-damped versions of the Lorenz gauge wave operator, $E_{ij\ell m}$.
+When testing that the punctures satisfy the correct field equations in Sec.~\ref{sec:validation}, we make use of the Lorenz-gauge wave operator without gauge damping, $E_{ij\ell m}$.
 This operator is expanded in multiscale form by applying the chain rule from Eq.~\eqref{eq:chain rule}, so that

 The leading-order term, $E^0_{ij\ell m}$, is the standard Lorenz-gauge wave operator in mode-decomposed form.
 It can be extracted from, e.g.,\ the \textsc{PerturbationEquations} package~\cite{PerturbationEquations} (applying the appropriate rescaling discussed in footnote~\ref{fn:PertEqScal}).
 Because it has never been presented with our specific conventions, for completeness we include it here.
 It is given by Eq.~\eqref{eq:E0 def}, with the coupling operators given by \begingroup \allowdisplaybreaks